Zenika/dtools/README.md

 - `__alpine`
 - files `rpmbuild-deps.sh` and `dtools.spec`

-Eventually, I will publish the artefacts to build the containers that use those files-directories, but as of now, they are way too customized for me to publish.
+Eventually, I will publish the artefacts to build the containers that use those files/directories, but as of now, they are way too customized for me to publish.
 It's a bummer, those containers work oh-so-well ;)